 How to Create a Recurring Shipment

 On the product page where you add Dubia roaches to your shopping cart, select the variation you want (size, quantity, etc.), choose a time interval for shipping (weekly, monthly, etc.), then complete the checkout process as usual.
 During checkout, the one difference between a recurring order and a regular order is that you will need to create an account if you don’t already have one.
 The account is where you log in to view and edit your recurring shipments.
-When prompted, just enter your email address and a password.
-That’s it.
+When prompted, enter your email address and a password.

 If you like, you can buy both recurring and non-recurring items in a single order.
 In the case of a mixed order, the entire initial order is shipped.
 Then, at the interval you chose, our system automatically generates the recurring order with just the recurring item(s).

 If your local temperature ever goes below 40°F or above 85°F, we recommend adding temperature control to your recurring order.
 If you do, we’ll check your local weather before each shipment and include a heat pack or cold pack as needed.
 When temperature control is not needed, we will issue a refund and exclude it from that shipment.
 Adding temperature control to a recurring order helps protect your roaches during harsh weather, when and if it occurs.

 Below are answers to common questions about recurring orders.
 Please feel free to email us or contact us directly if you don’t find the answer to your question here.